Engee documentation

 markdown all images example

-If you use local images via attachment:filename.png, they too support CSS styling, as in the last example in the table.
+If you use local images via attachment:file_name.png then they also support CSS formatting, as in the last example in the table.

-attachment: is a special reference to local files attached to the script editor.
-Such image insertion is supported in the interactive script formats ngscript and ipynb.
-To add an image as attachment:, simply drag and drop a file (e.g. engee.png) from the Engee file browser into a script editor cell - it will automatically become available as ![engee.png](attachment:engee.png) and will be visible in the preview.
+attachment: — this is a special link to local files attached to the script editor.
+This type of image insertion is supported in interactive scripts of the formats ngscript and ipynb.
+To add an image as attachment: just drag and drop the file (for example, engee.png) from the Engee file browser to the script editor cell — it will automatically become available as ![engee.png](attachment:engee.png) and it will be visible in the preview.

-Horizontal dash - use three hyphens - - - - - or three asterisks * * * * * to insert a horizontal dash.
+Horizontal line — Use three hyphens - - - or three asterisks * * * to insert a horizontal line.

 ---